Also to the different cities, to bring good news, it required me, the kingdom of the divine.

 "Preach" is translated from a Greek word that means to"bring good news," and, in the passive, "receive good news."
 Like the previous verb, it is not a passive, but in a form which indicates the subject acting on itself at some point in time.
 It is in the form of "to bring good news.
 It comes before the word translated as "must".

 The "to" comes from the form of the following two words "other cities", which are the indirect objects of the "preach".
 These words occur in the beginning of the sentence.

 The word translated means "other" of two or simply, "different".

 The Greek word for "cities" means not only a city but a nation, culture, or a society.
 It worked something like the word "community" today.

 The Greek word translated as "also" is used as the conjunction "and", but it also is used to add emphasis ("also")..
 Howsoever, this is the first word in the verse, appearing before "the other cities".

 The phrase "the kingdom of God" is a phrase used very like "the kingdom of heaven (article here)" but it does seem to have differences in meaning.
 The actual phrase used is more like "the realm of the Divine."

-The word translated as "God" means "God" and " diety ."
+The word translated as "God" means "God" and " deity ."
 It is introduced with an article, so "the God."
-Christ often uses it this way perhaps to indicate the one God as opposed to the pagan gods.
+Jesus often uses it this way perhaps to indicate the one God as opposed to the pagan gods.

 The Spoken Version: